Last Updated: June 7th, 2019

 Just soak in a few changes of water (for beans), then pressure cook according to the manufacturer’s instructions on YOUR pressure cooker.
 It’s that easy.

 3. Peel and Deseed

 Whenever you cook with high-lectin plant foods, such as cucumbers, eggplant, and squash, you must peel and deseed them.
 The most harmful part of any plant is it’s lectin-filled hull, peel, or rind.

-I like to use a serrated peeler to remove skins.
+You can use a serrated peeler to effortlessly remove skins.
 Because they’re super-sharp, they work for both hard and soft fruits – even very-ripe peaches and tomatoes.
 Another simple way to remove peels from tomatoes is boiling them for a minute or so.

 Once peeled, simply cut fruit in half, and use a spoon to scoop out the seeds.

 When you ferment a fruit or vegetable, you allow good bacteria to break down and convert lots of a plant food’s defensive and damaging substances.
 That’s part of the reason the world’s healthiest cultures eat so many fermented foods.

 For example, Dr. Gundry recommends staying clear of regular soy products (tofu, soy milk, edamame).
 But his diet allows for things like tempeh and miso because they are fermented.